gaurav1246/Flutter-Assignment/README.md

 # Flutter Assignment

-About the Flutter Assignemnt Project:
+-About the Flutter Assignemnt Project:

 This is project repository including code files of all the given three tasks:

+Home Screen:
 This is the home scree of the app, you can click on indiviual buttons to see the task

 ![MicrosoftTeams-image (18) (1)](https://github.com/gaurav1246/Flutter-Assignment/assets/16500290/527f705e-222e-4407-90c9-cf8c035781b6)

-Question 1: (compulsory)
+Task 1: File Upload to Firebase Storage
-Create a file upload feature in Flutter that accepts any image or video files, less than 10 MB and upload the file to the firebase storage.
+Create a file upload feature in Flutter that accepts image or video files under 10 MB.
+Implement interactions like upload progress, file upload status, and a preview of the uploaded file.
+Ensure appropriate validations and error messages are displayed.
-Add some some interactions or animations like upload progress and file upload status Add a preview of the file that has been uploaded.
-Place appropriate validations and error messages wherever required.

-In this question, we have to upload a image or a video with a proper validation and UI interface inlcuding alert messages for large file size.
-After upload a videos/images, it is again downloading from the firebase storage and video can be play.

-Attaching the screenshots
+After uploading a video or image, the file can be downloaded from Firebase storage, and videos can be played.
+Screenshots:

 ![MicrosoftTeams-image (17) (1) (1) (1)](https://github.com/gaurav1246/Flutter-Assignment/assets/16500290/ecaedc41-e72b-40cf-a919-3c385e796ac6)
 ![MicrosoftTeams-image (8)](https://github.com/gaurav1246/Flutter-Assignment/assets/16500290/cab38912-1c52-4672-b21d-3d6f8f493ecc)